4.9-Stars

 A study revealed that one in five Australians lack basic consumer electricity protections, highlighting the vulnerability of many households to electrical safety hazards.
 This is particularly concerning in remote and Indigenous communities, which are disproportionately affected by energy insecurity.

-Given the potential for electrical accidents and the importance of consumer protection, it’s imperative to prioritise electrical safety in your home.
-Regular inspections are essential to prevent hazards, protect your family, and ensure your electrical system meets current safety standards.
+Considering the risk of electrical accidents and the need for consumer protection, prioritising your home’s electrical safety is a must.
+Regular inspections are key to avoiding hazards, safeguarding your family, and ensuring your electrical system is up to standard.

 The Essentials of Home Electrical Inspections